Baby care - back to basics™

 back to top

-- You may like to use a thin layer of barrier cream on the nappy area.
-Choose a cream that doesn’t contain any preservatives, colours, perfumes, or antiseptics, and is clinically proven to be effective in the treatment of nappy rash.
+The only exception to the ‘water only’ rule is barrier balms.
+You may like to use a thin layer of barrier balm on the nappy area although it is not necessary after each nappy change.
+Choose a cream that doesn't contain any preservatives, colours, perfumes, or antiseptics, and is clinically proven to be effective in the treatment of nappy rash.
 Always wash your hands carefully before using a nappy balm.
 This will help reduce the risk of bacteria passing from your fingers to the product and ensure that the nappy balm is effective for longer.

 back to top

-- Breatfeeding is best for your baby: it strengthens their immune system, giving some protection against allergies developing.
+- Breastfeeding is best for your baby: it strengthens their immune system, giving some protection against allergies developing.

 - Moving on to solids whether you breastfeed or bottle-feed, weaning should not start before your baby is six months old.
 Your health visitor or dietician will be happy to tell you what foods to introduce and when - their advice is especially important if there is a history of allergies in your family.
 Like breastfeeding, weaning should always be ‘baby-led’ - this means that you should let your baby feed themselves from the very start of weaning.
 You can find out more about this online: go to www.baby-led.com